doniaa3710/github-tutorial/README.md

 ---
 ## Repository Setup

-`git init`: Initializes git in the repository

-Make sure to first add and commit
+Make sure to first add and commit (see **Workflow & Commands**) `git init`: Initializes git in the repository
 1. `touch README.md`  - create a file
 2. Open `READMe.md`
 3. Add text
 4. `git add .` - adds the file to the stage
+5. `git add remote origin URL` - creates the bridge between your local repository on cloud9 to your remote repository in github.
+6.`git push -u origin master` - is used so that your remote repository will become the default place you push to.

 **New repo:**
 1. Go to **Github.com**